-To reinforce a traditional glued and blindstitched seams, a seal can be applied on top of the stitching to create a sealed outside seams, mainly used on high end wetsuits only.
+To reinforce a traditional glued and blindstitched seams, a seal can be applied on top of the stitching to create a sealed outside seam, mainly used on high-end wetsuits only.
 The liquid rubber seal gives it an extra layer of protection from water entering the wetsuit.
 It’s a more durable construction that lasts longer than normal GBS (glued and blind stitched) seams.
 The technical name for this seam construction is S-seal.
 Although not as good looking, s-seal is found to be more durable than powerseams.

 A narrower version of a liquid neoprene seam without blind stitching on the outside.
-Usually powersems have blind stitching on the inside of the wetsuit, or are completely stitchless.
+Usually, powersems have blind stitching on the inside of the wetsuit or are completely stitchless.
 Powerseams come in a variety of colours.
 Found to be less durable than s-seal or liquid rubber seals.

 Taped inside seams

 Some high-end wetsuits feature an even more durable seam construction by reinforcing the inside of the GBS or sealed seams by applying neoprene tape.
 Neotape inside seams make the seam even more waterproof by forming an extra layer of protection against water leaks.
 It also protects against seam irritation to the skin.
 Neoprene tape can be applied with normal glue, which can leave some glue residue visible on the tape’s edge.
 A neater way with better protection against skin rash is Neotape 2.0 or New neotape.
-These types of tape are machine heat welded onto the fabric using a hot melt glue layer instead of being applied by hand by using the traditional method of brushed on glue.
+These types of tape are machine heat-welded onto the fabric using a hot melt glue layer instead of being applied by hand by using the traditional method of brush on glue.

-A much more cost effective way to make wetsuits is using flatlock seams.
+A much more cost-effective way to make wetsuits is using flatlock seams.
 Flatlock is a wetsuit stitching technique used mainly on warm water summer wetsuits, such as shorties or other wetsuits under 2.5mm thickness.
 A flatlock seam is not glued and not waterproof.
 During manufacturing the sewing machine needle penetrates both overlapping neoprene panels at the seam to create the most affordable seam construction used in wetsuits.
 Flatlock stitching can not be used in winter wetsuits, as it lets water through and won’t protect against cold.
 An even cheaper way of making wetsuits is overlock, these seams are rarely used on wetsuits, but can be found in very cheap products.
 You might see them more often on rashguards or other lycra products.

 Inside seam joint reinforcements

 Wetsuits get a lot of abuse from wear during surfing but especially when putting on and taking off your wetsuit.
 To prevent overstretching and damage to the seam joints and stress areas, a reinforcement patch can be applied on the inside to strengthen these fragile areas.
-The so called Melco dots are a Japanese reinforcement material that is heat welded on to make a wetsuit last longer.
+The so-called Melco dots are a Japanese reinforcement material that is heat welded on to make a wetsuit last longer.
 Melco dots prevent overstretching, which can lead to tearing the wetsuit.
 It can be used as heat welded tape or heat welded patches or dots.
 This patch is usually found on the inside of the wetsuit where multiple seams meet in one place, or where less flexible material is stitched to a more flexible material to create an even stress release area.